barnes-c/infra/ReadMe.md

-# Raspberry Pi - Master/Worker Setup
+# Raspberry Pi - Master/Worker Setup DEPRECATED

 Fist of all, we need to install and configure **Raspbian Linux Operating System** on each node of the future Kubernetes cluster.
 Our goal is it to build an architecture that looks something like this.